raumzeitlabor/rzl-homepage/README.md

 if your pull request breaks our build and thus cannot be merged.

-When contributing blog posts you may of course automatically merge your pull request as soon as Travis approves.
+When contributing blog posts you may of course automatically merge your pull request as soon as Travis approves, if you follow our guidelines:

+* Please provide a descriptive, short commit message.
+If more information is required, put it into the body of the commit message.
+We speak English in our commit messages.
-*Please use HTML on content pages sparingly.
+* Please use HTML on content pages sparingly.
 Blog posts should always be written in Markdown if no special HTML content is required.
-Please set your editor to break after 85 characters and use spaces instead of tabs.*
+* Please set your editor to break after 85 characters and use spaces instead of tabs.

-We will provide temples for creating blog posts.
+We will provide templates for creating blog posts.
 You will be able to add blog posts consisting of text only on Github.

 In case of questions, please talk to Else.